-After the pioneering work of Wisdom & Tremaine (1988) extensive numerical simulations of particle dynamics have been performed by different groups (see e.g. Salo (1995); Lewis & Stewart (2000); Seiss et al. (2005); Charnoz et al. (2007); Sremcevic et al. (2007)) that allowed to establish a number of interesting properties of ring dynamics.
+After the pioneering work of Wisdom & Tremaine (1988), extensive numerical simulations of particle dynamics have been performed by different groups (see e.g. Salo 1995; Lewis & Stewart 2000; Seiss et al. 2005; Charnoz et al. 2007; Sremcevic et al. 2007) that allowed us to establish a number of interesting properties of ring dynamics.
 However, the problem of sharp ring edges still remains a mystery.
-Its solution requires extensive large scale numerical simulations with particles of different scales, it also may require to go beyond local box simulations invented by Wisdom & Tremaine (1988).
-In view of these difficulties it seems to be useful to explore certain simplified models that bring to surface new qualitative physical effects which can be analyzed more directly due to model simplicity.
-Here, we introduce such a simplified model of ring dynamics for outer B ring edge called the SYNC model in the following.
+Its solution requires extensive large-scale numerical simulations with particles of different scales, it may also require to go beyond local box simulations invented by Wisdom & Tremaine (1988).
+In view of these difficulties, it seems to be useful to explore certain simplified models that bring to surface new qualitative physical effects which can be analysed more directly due to model simplicity.
+Here, we introduce such a simplified model of ring dynamics for outer B ring edge called the SYNC (from SYNChronization) model in the following.
 Numerical investigations of this model show a striking phenomenon of synchronization of the epicycle motions of particles in the ring induced, under certain conditions, by a periodical gravitational force of Mimas.
-In a general context, the synchronization phenomenon, which has abundant manifestations in science, nature, engineering and social life (Pikovsky et al. 2001; Strogatz 2003), can be roughly described as an adjustment of frequencies and phases of oscillators due to interaction and/or forcing.
+In a general context, the synchronization phenomenon, which has abundant manifestations in science, nature, engineering and social life (Pikovsky, Rosenblum & Kurths 2001; Strogatz 2003), can be roughly described as an adjustment of frequencies and phases of oscillators due to interaction and/or forcing.
 In the present context, the phases of the epicycle rotation of various particles become synchronized with the phase of periodic gravitational force of Mimas, and as a result the collisions between particles become suppressed by orders of magnitude so that the diffusion in the ring also becomes suppressed by orders of magnitude.
-This leads to a maintaince of sharp edges in a certain frequency range of ratios of epicycle frequency Ω to the Mimas frequency ω .
-We note that the data of the Cassini mission show that the outer B ring edge has the frequency Ω_B which is very close to 2:1 resonance with Mimas frequency ω , actually $(\Omega_B - \Omega_S)/2\omega = \Omega_B/2\omega - 1 \sim 10^{-5} - 10^{-4}$ that corresponds to the accuracy in coordinate position of about 1 to 10km.
-Thus Ω_B is located directly in the middle of the synchronization Arnold tongue where the synchronization effects are the strongest.
-As a noticeable remark we mention, that it was Christiaan Huygens who discovered both the Saturn's rings (see, e.g. references in book Fridman & Gorkavyi (1999)) and the synchronization phenomenon (see, e.g. references in book Pikovsky et al. (2001)).
+This leads to a maintenance of sharp edges in a certain frequency range of ratios of epicycle frequency Ω to the Mimas frequency ω .
+We note that the data of the Cassini mission show that the outer B ring edge has the frequency $\Omega{\rm B}$ which is very close to 2 : 1 resonance with Mimas frequency ω , actually $(\Omega{\rm B} - \Omega_S)/2\omega = \Omega{\rm B}/2\omega - 1 \sim 10^{-5}-10^{-4}$ that corresponds to the accuracy in coordinate position of about 1 to 10 km.
+Thus, $\Omega{\rm B}$ is located directly in the middle of the synchronization Arnold tongue where the synchronization effects are the strongest.
+As a notable remark, we mention that it was Christiaan Huygens who discovered both the Saturn's rings (see e.g. references in book Fridman & Gorkavyi 1999) and the synchronization phenomenon (see e.g. references in book Pikovsky et al. 2001).

-E-mail: dima(at)irsamc.ups-tlse.fr (DLS); pikovsky(at)unipotsdam.de (ASP); jschmidt(at)agnld.uni-potsdam.de (JS); frank(at)agnld.uni-potsdam.de (FS)
+^{}E-mail: dima@irsamc.ups-tlse.fr (DLS); pikovsky@uni-potsdam.de (ASP); jschmidt@agnld.uni-potsdam.de (JS); frank@agnld.uni-potsdam.de (FS)

-The paper is composed as follows: the SYNC model of dynamics in the ring is described in Section 2 (with additional details given in Appendix A, B), the numerical and analytical results are presented in Section 3, the discussion of the results is given in Section 4.
+The paper is composed as follows: the SYNC model of dynamics in the ring is described in Section 2 (with additional details given in Appendix A, B); the numerical and analytical results are presented in Section 3; the discussion of the results is given in Section 4.